 Commercial space is broadly defined as activities in entrepreneurship, intrapreneurship, and innovation that will enable new or dramatically improved products or services that do not depend solely on government cost-plus contracting to prove viable.
 In its most aspiring terms, commercial space promises to alter the space industry through new business models that will open up the space frontier.

-Has either earned an engineering degree or is working towards one at the time the Fellowship begins.
+Has earned an engineering or science degree, or is working towards one at the time the Fellowship begins.

 Has a diversity in experience and academic interests such as in engineering, science, management, business, and other related fields that can be related to commercial space.